AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 # Set up an IPFS server for AutoTube

 In this tutorial, we will set up an IPFS server for the AutoTube video sharing application.
-That means that we will set up an IPFS node and then set up a reverse proxy web server which will handle and secure your node.
+First we will set up an IPFS node and then set up a reverse proxy web server which will handle public requests and secure your node.

 ## Requirements
-- A linux machine which is publicly accessible through the internet.
+- A linux server (bare metal or instance) which is publicly accessible through the internet.
   For example an [Amazon EC2](https://aws.amazon.com/ec2/).
 In my case i will set up a [Scaleway instance](https://www.scaleway.com/en/).
 - A domain name.
-For this tutorial i will take `ld83.com`.
+For this tutorial I will use `ld83.com`.
 - Some knowledge on Linux administration (really just the basics).

 ## Set up the Linux box
 The first question you have to answer is: what kind of instance do i need ?
-It will only depend on the amount of storage you need to store your videos.
+It will only depend on the amount of storage you need for your videos.
 Note that some providers allow you to easily upgrade your storage capacity afterwards.

 For this tutorial, we will use [Ubuntu](https://www.ubuntu.com/) Linux distribution version 20.04 LTS so i encourage you to use the same distro/version even if this tutorial should be ok with other "Debian compatible" distributions .

-The first thing you have to do when your server is up is to be sure that it's up-to-date.
+The first thing you have to do, when your server is up, is to be sure that it's up-to-date.
 Connect to the server as root and run the following command:

 ```shell